yarden/MISO/docs/source/index.rst

   Probabilistic analysis of RNA-Seq data for detecting differential isoforms Use --help argument to view options.

 If you get no errors, the installation completed successfully.
-Note that MISO also needs to ``samtools`` to be installed and available on your path.
+Note that MISO also needs ``samtools`` to be installed and available on your path.

 Installing the latest version from GitHub repository